hawk

 hawk (third-person singular simple present hawks, present participle hawking, simple past and past participle hawked)

-1. (transitive, intransitive) To expectorate, to cough up something from one's throat.
+1. (transitive, intransitive) To expectorate, to cough up (something, such as mucus) from one's throat; to produce (something) by coughing or clearing one's throat.

 Grandpa sat on the front porch, hawking and wheezing, as he packed his pipe with cheap tobacco.